maclandrol/maclandrol.github.io/_posts/2015-12-22-first-post.md

 layout: post
 title:  "First Post"
 date:   2015-12-22
-tag: fr
+tag: en
 ---

-2016 is near, and like any new years it comes with taking new resolutions.
+2016 is near, and like any new year it comes with taking new resolutions.
 <!--more-->
 This year I decided to :